-If you don't make your mortgage payments, the bank can sell your home to pay off the unpaid debt.
-The legal process for this is called foreclosure.
-Foreclosures are either judicial (through the court system) or nonjudicial (out of court) depending primarily on what state you’re in.
+If you don't make your mortgage payments, the bank can go through a legal process called "foreclosure" to sell your home to pay off the unpaid debt.
+Foreclosures are either "judicial" (through the court system) or "nonjudicial" (out of court) depending on state law and the circumstances.

 With a nonjudicial foreclosure, the foreclosing party follows a set of state-specific procedural steps to foreclose the home.
-Read on to learn details about how nonjudicial foreclosures work, what type of notices you’ll receive in this type of foreclosure, whether the foreclosing party can get a deficiency judgment after a nonjudicial foreclosure, and which states typically use a nonjudicial foreclosure process.
+Read on to learn details about:

 When you take out a home loan, you sign either a mortgage or deed of trust, which creates a lien on the property.
-If the mortgage or deed of trust contains what's called a "power of sale" provision, the bank can foreclose the home nonjudicially.
+If the mortgage or deed of trust contains what's called a "power of sale" provision, and state law allows it, the bank can foreclose the home nonjudicially.

 Nonjudicial foreclosures generally proceed more quickly than ones that have to go through the court system.
-A nonjudicial foreclosure usually takes just a few months, whereas a judicial foreclosure generally takes from about six months to just over three years, depending on the state.
+A nonjudicial foreclosure usually takes just a few months, whereas a judicial foreclosure generally might take several months or years, depending on the state.

-Under loan servicing rules that went into effect January 10, 2014, the holder (the owner of the loan) or loan servicer (the company that you make your payments to) cannot start the foreclosure until you are 120 days (four months) delinquent on your payments.
-You can use this time to apply for an alternative to foreclosure such as a loan modification, forbearance, or short sale.
+Under a federal law that went into effect on January 10, 2014, in most cases, the loan servicer (the company that you make your payments to) can't start the foreclosure until the borrower is more than 120 days delinquent on the loan.
+You can use this time to apply for an alternative to foreclosure, like a loan modification, short sale, or deed in lieu of foreclosure.

 A nonjudicial foreclosure typically starts when the trustee (the third party that administers nonjudicial foreclosures in many states) records a notice of default or similar document at the county recorder's office.
-The notice of default is also usually mailed to the borrower (although this requirement varies between states).
+The notice of default is also usually mailed to the borrower, although this requirement varies among states.

 The notice of default generally gives the borrower a chance to cure the default before the foreclosure sale can be held.
-If you don't cure the default in a certain amount of time, a foreclosure sale will be set and the trustee will prepare a notice of sale.
+If you don't cure the default in a certain amount of time, in many instances, a foreclosure sale will be set and the trustee will prepare a notice of sale.

 The notice of sale gives the date, time, and location of the foreclosure sale.
 It is typically:

-After the foreclosure sale or the expiration of the redemption period (depending on the circumstances), the new owner can initiate an eviction action to remove the foreclosed homeowners from the home if they have not already left.
+Once a foreclosure is completed—or after the expiration of the redemption period, depending on state law—the new owner can initiate an eviction action to remove the foreclosed homeowners from the property if they haven't already left.

-Even if your state allows a nonjudicial foreclosure process, the foreclosure could be judicial.
+Even if your state allows a nonjudicial foreclosure process, you should be aware that the foreclosure could be judicial.
 Banks sometimes choose to foreclose judicially if there are problems with the title to the home, a flaw in the mortgage or deed of trust, or to pursue a deficiency judgment.
-(In some states, the foreclosing party cannot obtain a deficiency judgment unless it forecloses through the courts.)
+(In some states, the foreclosing party can't get a deficiency judgment unless it forecloses through the courts.)